How do I pay salaries through my company?

 How does my IR35 status impact the salary I can take?

-If you are ‘outside’ IR35 (don’t have employee/employer relationship with your end client) and therefore an independent contractor.
-You can have a lot more flexibility on the level of salary that you take, plus you can complement the rest of your income with dividends from your Limited company.
+If you are ‘outside’ IR35 (don’t have employee/employer relationship with your end client) and therefore an independent contractor, then you get to choose which level of salary you might want to draw from your ltd company.

 But, if you are ‘inside’ IR35 (have effectively an employee/employer relationship) then effectively you should be taxed as an employee but through a limited company.